Last updated on September 7th, 2019 at 07:00 pm

 Instead, consider doing your own taxes with Quickbooks Self Employed for just $5/month for the first 6 months (just $10/month after that).

-With Quickbooks Self Employed you can seperate your business and personal deductions, track mileage automatically, create invoices on the go, and more.
+With Quickbooks Self Employed you can separate your business and personal deductions, track mileage automatically, create invoices on the go, and more.

 Tax Deductions for the Self Employed Add Up